iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > It was working and put date of checking very often.
 Now it hasn't did anything since feb 10.<br> :date: __2021-02-26 21:46:45__

 > I am safe.<br> :date: __2021-02-26 12:22:10__

-> Yikes!
-I wish I saw the reviews before.
-It's a good idea but either the VDH doesn't have the resources to handle reporting for this app or something else is going on.
-Damn this gives me a false sense of security, which is bad since I'm both a retail essential worker, and I also reside with my older in laws.<br> :date: __2021-02-16 11:51:01__